SabGibson/MoxiFL/README.md

 3. **Node**: Represents individual participants in the federated learning process
 4. **Trainer**: Handles local training and coordinates with the federated network

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to MoxiFL.

-## License

-[Add your license information here]

 ## Citation

 If you use MoxiFL in your research, please cite: